 To ensure the implementation of this schedule and the availability of funding for this and other projects, MORPC monitors project milestones.
 The Policies outline two key dates, right-of-way authorization and final plan and bid package submittal to ODOT, which if not met will trigger penalties.
-If either of these milestones is delayed by more than one year, new projects submitted for MORPC-attributable funding will have their score reduced by 5 points; if either of these milestones is delayed by more than one year, new projects submitted for MORPC-attributable funding will have their score reduced by 5 points; if either of these milestones is delayed by more than two years, the sponsoring agency will be ineligible to submit new projects for MORPC-attributable funding.
+If either of these milestones is delayed by more than one year, new projects submitted for MORPC-attributable funding will have their score reduced by 5 points; if either of these milestones is delayed by more than two years, the sponsoring agency will be ineligible to submit new projects for MORPC-attributable funding.
 The date included in the new application for funding is used as the scheduled date with trigger dates as described above.
 However, in cases where the funding commitment is in a later fiscal year than the schedule proposed, the first trigger date is set such that if met, the funding would still be encumbered in the committed fiscal year and the second trigger date one year later.
 The scheduled dates listed below for Right-of-Way Authorization and the Final Plans and Bid Package Submittal to ODOT were used to establish the dates that will trigger penalties per the Policies if not met.

-Milestone Scheduled Date Trigger Date for Score Reduction Trigger Date for Ineligibility
+Milestone Scheduled Date Trigger Date for Score Reduction

 Right-of-Way Authorization

 Final Plans and Bid Package

 Submittal to ODOT